 Frequently Asked Questions About Alexa at SLU

 SLU is continually working to expand the SLU Alexa Skill to add more questions and make it more useful.
 We also evaluate new skills on an ongoing basis for use on our platform/devices.
-For details about what questions you can ask you Alexa Echo Dot, please see the questions section lower on this page.

 Saint Louis University takes the privacy of our students, faculty, staff, researchers and patients very seriously.
 Please see the additional privacy information on this page (on the upper right if you are on desktop and near the bottom of the page if you are on mobile) for more details.